wejgaard/HolonCode/Project/README.md

-### Create a new Project
+### Create a Project

 Say: MyProject

-Create a folder MyProject and in the folder enter this code in the terminal
+- Create a folder MyProject

+- In the folder enter this code in the terminal:

 ##### Windows